-One reasons for the discrepancy in the numbers is that we used to talk about mood disorders and treat Depression and Bipolar as part of the same mood disorder family.
+One reason for the discrepancy in the numbers is that we used to talk about mood disorders and treat Depression and Bipolar as part of the same mood disorder family.
 These two conditions have gotten a divorce and are now living in separate chapters in the new DSM-5.
 While Postpartum or Peripartum depression may only get 6% the new Peripartum Bipolar Disorder should also have some numbers.
 So far I have not seen any statistics on the number of women who develop Peripartum Bipolar Disorder but the new DSM-5 clearly allows for this possibility.

 Some of these cases in which a woman develops symptoms during and after pregnancy also reach the point of having delusional or psychotic features.
-In these cases the mother may believe there is something wrong with the child, that the child is evil or a similar delusion.
+In these cases, the mother may believe there is something wrong with the child, that the child is evil or a similar delusion.
 Women who develop psychosis after the birth of one child have a risk (from 30% to 50%) of having psychotic symptoms during each pregnancy thereafter.

 Another reason the rates of Peripartum Depression may be understated is that some women do not develop symptoms quickly enough to get the diagnoses in the first 4 to 6 weeks.
-After that the diagnoses will probably be Major Depression and the Peripartum specific will get left off.
+After that, the diagnoses will probably be Major Depression and the Peripartum specific will get left off.

 Those milder cases of sadness that happen during pregnancy and after delivery, the things that are popularly called baby blues, they most likely will not get a diagnosis at all.
-For a while there was study of something called Minor Depression, there was even a set of proposed symptoms for minor depression in the older DSM-4.
+For a while there was a study of something called Minor Depression, there was even a set of proposed symptoms for minor depression in the older DSM-4.
 That has now been dropped.

 While some cases of baby blues may not get the official nod of a diagnosis of “with Peripartum onset,” they need treatment.
-If you have been sad or depressed during pregnancy or afterwards, consider getting professional help.
+If you have been sad or depressed during pregnancy or afterward, consider getting professional help.
 Let the professional worry about what the correct diagnosis code should be.

 If you have ever thought that your child was cursed or evil, get help fast before you harm that child and yourself.